rx-angular/rx-angular/libs/rxjs-state/README.md

 npm install rxjs-state

 ## Description
-RxState is a light-weight reactive state management service which is especially useful to organize component state in Angular.
+RxState is a light-weight reactive state management service which is especially useful to organize component state.

 ## API
  ```typescript